Iowa State romps past KU 78-66 to win Big 12 tourney title

 KANSAS CITY, Mo.
-(AP) — Something about the Big 12 Tournament brings out the best in Iowa State.
+(AP) — Lindell Wigginton found his way to Iowa State from Canada, Marial Shayok took a detour through the University of Virginia, and Michael Jacobson started his career at the University of Nebraska.

+Three players from three very different backgrounds now have something in common: a title.

-The fifth-seeded Cyclones raced to a big early lead against No. 17 Kansas, then leaned on some balanced scoring and enough stops down the stretch to beat the Jayhawks 78-66 on Saturday night and remain unbeaten in five championship game appearances.
+The trio helped the fifth-seeded Cyclones race to a big early lead against No. 17 Kansas on Saturday night, then contributed to enough crucial stops down the stretch, preserving a 78-66 victory over the Jayhawks in the Big 12 Tournament finale at Sprint Center.

+“When you do something special, you win a championship, you got a connection for the rest of your life,” said Cyclones coach Steve Prohm, who brought together his team from far and wide.

+“Hopefully this is just step one.
+We’ll enjoy this for a while, figure out where we’re going for the NCAA Tournament and then we’ll focus on that.”

-Lindell Wigginton had 17 points, Marial Shayok had 15 and Michael Jacobson 14 for the Cyclones (23-11).
-They became the lowest-seeded team ever to win the conference tournament and improved to 2-0 against Kansas (25-9) in the finals.
+Wigginton finished with 17 points, Shayok had 15 on his way to winning tournament MVP, and Jacobson finished with 14 for the Cyclones (23-11), who became the lowest-seeded team ever to win the conference tournament.
+They also improved to 2-0 against Kansas (25-9) in the finals.

+“I think it was our best team win of the year because it was gritty,” said Shayok, who like Jacobson sat out last season after transferring.
+“Everybody stepped up.”

 Dedric Lawson had 18 points and Devon Dotson added 17 for the third-seeded Jayhawks, whose last chance to win some hardware will be the NCAA Tournament.
 Their run of 14 consecutive regular-season crowns ended last weekend, and they failed to defend their Big 12 Tournament title.